vipulnaik/diet-exercise-health/profile-information/health-profile.md

 cold diuresis.
-In the language of [Overview of kidney funnel](#overview-of-kidney-funnel), the cold diuresis mechanism operates at the RBF stage (the first stage of the funnel) and the urine output stage (the last stage of the funnel):
+In the language of [Overview of kidney funnel](#overview-of-kidney-funnel), the cold diuresis mechanism operates at the RBF stage (the first stage of the funnel) and the urine production stage (the last stage of the funnel):

 * RBF stage: Cold-induced peripheral vasoconstriction reduces peripheral blood flow, redistributing blood flow to central organs in cluding the kidney, so it increases renal blood flow.
 This effect might be most acute during night-time temperature drops.

-* Urine output stage: Lower levels of water loss through sweat result in the body's regulatory mechanisms detecting low osmolality, so it know that it needs to get rid of more water, leading to more ADH suppression.
+* Urine production stage: Lower levels of water loss through sweat result in the body's regulatory mechanisms detecting low osmolality, so it know that it needs to get rid of more water, leading to more ADH suppression.
 This is a more holistic effect not tied to the temperature at a specific point in time but more to the overall rate of water loss through sweat over the course of the day.

-The urine output stage dominates the overall pattern, but specific spikes in urine output rate after sudden temperature drops are likely explained by the RBF stage.
+The urine production stage dominates the overall pattern, but specific spikes in urine production rate after sudden temperature drops are likely explained by the RBF stage.

 #### My pattern